Traditional Thoracic Surgery Fellowship

 The University of Rochester Traditional Thoracic Surgery Fellowship is a fully accredited ACGME two year program dedicated to developing capable, autonomous thoracic surgeons to be leaders in their fields.

 This traditional (independent) fellowship in thoracic surgery has a longstanding history of ACGME accreditation.
-Dr. George L. Hicks has been the program director since 1991 and serves in this role for both the traditional fellowship and integrated residency at the University of Rochester.
+Christian Peyre, MD is the program director and serves in this role for both the traditional fellowship and integrated residency at the University of Rochester.
 The program has approval for both the 5+2 and 4+3 tracks.

 The program is based entirely at the University of Rochester Strong Memorial Hospital with rotations on thoracic/foregut surgery, adult cardiac surgery and pediatric cardiac surgery.

-Dr. Sunil M. Prasad was appointed Chief of the Division of Cardiac Surgery which consists of four adult and two pediatric cardiac surgeons.
-Dr. Carolyn Jones is Chief of the Division of Thoracic and Foregut Surgery comprised of four surgeons.
+Dr. Peter Knight was appointed Chief of the Division of Cardiac Surgery which consists of five adult and two pediatric cardiac surgeons.
+Dr. Carolyn Jones is Chief of the Division of Thoracic and Foregut Surgery comprised of five surgeons.

 Strong Memorial Hospital